Quixoty/quixoty-test4.github.io/_posts/2020-09-24-residential trees (part 1).md

 <p style="text-align: justify;">

-The ‘zone of influence’ is a theoretical area where trees have the potential to influence foundations due to changing moisture content of soils resulting in shrinkage and swelling.
+The ‘zone of influence’ is a theoretical area where trees have the potential to influence foundations due to the changing moisture content of soils, resulting in shrinkage and swelling.
 If the zone of influence of a proposed tree overlaps a proposed building, the foundations of said building will need to be deepened accordingly.

 </p>